evgenyneu/evgenii.com/blog/_posts/2016-09-17-ridiculous-strawberry-picking.md

 ---
-layout: default
+layout: blog_post
 comments: true
 title: "Ridiculous strawberry picking"
 meta_description: "A game where you pick cosmic strawberries by altering the Earth orbit through modification of the Sun's mass"
 tags: science
 ---

-# Ridiculous strawberry picking
+## Ridiculous strawberry picking

 <!--